flyfire100/typical-math/README.md

 # TypicalMath
-An implementation of a type theory and proof checker.
+A **general-purpose** type theory and proof checker **implementer**.
+By specifying the derivation rules, this tool can act as a type checker for the type system.
  The supporting theory is introduced in
  [this column (Chinese)](https://zhuanlan.zhihu.com/typical-math).